-There are three main ways of long-term preservation for green beans.
+There are three main methods of preservation for green beans.

 Your first option is dehydrating/drying.
 The second option, which is quite popular, is to freeze them.

-Lastly, you can bottle them up in you canning jars and put them safely in your pantry for the next year.
+Lastly, you can bottle them up in you canning jars and put them safely in your pantry to use for the next year.

 When beans are canned, they must be done so with a pressure canner and never by water-bath.
 There is no safe recommendation for water-bathing beans–it is never suggested.